 In 2014, Panera issued a statement promising its customers it would remove all artificial flavors, sweeteners, and preservatives from all Panera products by the end of 2016.
 The company remained transparent throughout the process, publishing progress reports to demonstrate a level of accountability and transparency to its customers.

-Next, lets explore how you can create a strong relationship marketing strategy for your own business.
+Next, let’s explore how you can create a strong relationship marketing strategy for your own business.

 Relationship Marketing Strategy

-- Provide personalized, customer-focused service.
+- Provide personalized, focused customer service.